Rijeka, Croatia: Top 15 Amazing Things to Do!

 Museum of Modern and Contemporary Art

-The Museum of Modern and Contemporary Art is considered a real highlight in the art scene and was only open in 2020, the year of the Capital of Culture.
-In the 2-story gallery of the former factory building, sculptures, paintings, installations and posters by internationally renowned artists are exhibited.
+The Museum of Modern and Contemporary Art in Rijeka is considered a real highlight in the art scene and was only open in 2020, the year of the Capital of Culture.
+In the 2-story gallery of the former factory building, sculptures, paintings, installations, and posters by internationally renowned artists are exhibited.
 It’s a real insider tip for art lovers.

 In Rijeka, you’ll find a great range of fantastic places to stay.
 From budget backpacker hostels to stylish apartments, bed and breakfasts and hotels with pools, you’ll find it all.
 If you are looking for a recommended accommodation in Rijeka, then we can give you these tips along the way…It’s worth a look!

-- Apartment in the Center: The Apartman Ivana Central is located in a prime location just a few steps from the city center and delights guests with top modern facilities.
-There is also an inexpensive parking garage right next door.
+- Apartment in the Center: The Casa Veneziana is located in a prime location just a few steps from the city center and delights guests with top modern facilities.

-- Apartment with a view of the sea: The fabulously equipped Apartments Del Molo impress with their brilliant location directly on the harbor and not far from the market.
-Bars and restaurants are also just around the corner!
+- Apartment with a View: The fabulously equipped Apartments Del Molo impress with their brilliant location directly on the harbor and not far from the market.

-- Backpacker Hostel: The Hostel 1W is the best address for backpackers.
+- Backpacker Hostel: The Hostel Rijeka is the best address for backpackers.
 Backpackers love the chic design, the comfortable beds and the fast Wi-Fi!

 Find the best accommodation in Rijeka: